arunanshub/git-credential-netconf/README.md

 # Introduction

-Credential management in Git should not be difficult to use or configure, but (unfortunately) looking at the existing tools, it is difficult to think about it, let alone configure them without errors.
+Credential management in Git should not be difficult to use or configure, but (unfortunately) looking at the existing tools, it is difficult to even think about it, let alone configure them without errors.

 **NOT.
 ANY.
 MORE!**

-Presenting `git-credential-netconf`, and easy yet powerful way to manage your Git credentials by harnessing the power of **GnuPG!**
+Presenting `git-credential-netconf`, an easy yet powerful way to manage your Git credentials by harnessing the power of **GnuPG!**

 # Usage Overview